Home | Volume 48 | Article number 155

 Leriche syndrome with wound myiasis

-Yoen Young Chuah1,2,&, Yu-Ren Li3
+Yoen Young Chuah1,2, Yu-Ren Li3,&

-1Division of Gastroenterology and Hepatology, Department of Internal Medicine, Ping Tung Christian Hospital, Taiwan, 2Department of Nursing, Meiho University, Pingtung, Taiwan, 3Division of Intensive Care Unit, Department of Internal Medicine, Ping Tung Christian Hospital, Ping Tung, Taiwan
+1Division of Gastroenterology and Hepatology, Department of Internal Medicine, Ping Tung Christian Hospital, Pingtung, Taiwan, 2Department of Nursing, Meiho University, Pingtung, Taiwan, 3Division of Intensive Care Unit, Department of Internal Medicine, Ping Tung Christian Hospital, Ping Tung, Taiwan

 &Corresponding author